alixandru/bitbucket-sync/README.md

 Note: since files are updated one by one, there is a risk of having the website in an inconsistent state until all files are updated.
 It is recommended to trigger the actual synchronization (step 4) only when there is a low activity on the website.

+Important: if there are a lot of files added/changed/deleted in a commit, it is recommended to trigger a full synchronization, instead of an incremental one, due to the possibility for BitBucket to truncate the list of files in the commit meta-data, which might lead to an incomplete deployment.

   [BitBucket]: https://bitbucket.org/alixandru/bitbucket-sync